dart-lang/site-www/src/overview.md

 <img style="padding: 30px; float: right; width: 300px" src="{% asset
 logo_lockup_dart_horizontal.png @path %}" alt="Dart product logo">

-Dart is a client-optimized language for fast apps on any platform.
+Dart is a client-optimized language for developing fast apps on any platform.
 Our goal is to offer the most productive programming language for multi-platform development, paired with a [flexible execution runtime platform](https://dart.dev/platforms) for app frameworks.

-Languages are defined by their "technical envelope": the many choices that are made during development that shape their capabilities and strengths.
-Dart is designed for a technical envelope that is particularly suited to client development, prioritizing both development (sub-second stateful hot reload) and high-quality production experiences across a wide variety of compilation targets (web, mobile, desktop).
+Languages are defined by their _technical envelope_, the many choices that are made during development that shape the capabilities and strengths of a language.
+Dart is designed for a technical envelope that is particularly suited to client development, prioritizing both development (sub-second Stateful Hot Reload) and high-quality production experiences across a wide variety of compilation targets (web, mobile, and desktop).

-Dart also forms the foundation of [Flutter](https://flutter.dev): it provides the language and runtimes that power Flutter apps, but also supports many core developer tasks like formatting, analyzing, and testing code.
+Dart also forms the foundation of [Flutter](https://flutter.dev).
+Dart provides the language and runtimes that power Flutter apps, but Dart also supports many core developer tasks like formatting, analyzing, and testing code.

-## Dart: The Language
+## Dart: The language

-The Dart language is type safe: it uses static type checking to ensure that a variable’s value _always_ matches the variable’s static type, sometimes referred to as sound typing.
+The Dart language is type safe; it uses static type checking to ensure that a variable’s value _always_ matches the variable’s static type.
+Sometimes, this is referred to as sound typing.
 Although types are mandatory, type annotations are optional because of type inference.
-The Dart typing system is also flexible, allowing the use of a 'dynamic' type combined with runtime checks, which can be useful during experimentation or for code that needs to be especially dynamic.
+The Dart typing system is also flexible, allowing the use of a 'dynamic' type combined with runtime checks that can be useful during experimentation or for code that needs to be especially dynamic.

 Dart offers [sound null safety](https://dart.dev/null-safety), meaning that values can’t be null unless you say they can be.
-With sound null safety, Dart can protect you from null exceptions at runtime through static code analysis.
+With sound null safety, Dart protects you from null exceptions at runtime through static code analysis.
-Unlike many other null-safe languages, when Dart determines that a variable is non-nullable, that variable is always non-nullable: if you inspect your running code in the debugger, you’ll see that non-nullability is retained at runtime (hence "sound" null safety).
+Unlike many other null-safe languages, when Dart determines that a variable is non-nullable, that variable is always non-nullable.
+If you inspect your running code in the debugger, you’ll see that non-nullability is retained at runtime (hence _sound_ null safety).

 This code sample showcases a number of Dart language features: libraries, async calls, nullable and non-nullable types, arrow syntax, generators, streams, and